Apple iPad notes

 ## Pencil support in iPads

-* Since around 2015, iPads have supported an Apple pencil.
-So ensure that the iPad you are purchasing supports the use of a pencil
+* Since around 2015, iPads have supported an Apple Pencil.
+So ensure that the iPad you are purchasing supports the use of one.

 ## Pen hover